Preparing an Observing Programme: the UKIRT-OT

 Saving and Storing your handy-work…

 When preparing MSBs, keep saving the file to disk: click on “File – Save As” at the top-left corner of the programme window.
 Once the programme is complete, save it to disk one last time.
-You may then store it to the telescope site (Database – store to telescope site), using your project ID (e.g. u/03a/99) and password (received through email).
-The programme can later be retrieved from the database at the summit and your observation executed.
+If you already have a project ID (e.g. u/03a/99) and password you may then store it to the telescope site (Database – store to telescope site).
+The programme can then be retrieved from the database at the summit and your observation executed.

 HOT TIP: Set up one MSB – for just one flat/arc, standard and science target, say – then send this to your Support Scientist.
 He or she will check it over.
 In most cases, you can then simply copy this MSB “n” times and just change the coordinates of the standards and science targets.